bmlt-enabled/bread/readme.txt

 == Changelog ==

 = 2.0.0 =
-* Support for multiple configurations. [#36]
+* Support for multiple configurations.
 * Access to configure is now controlled with a custom capability called `manage_bread`.
 This is automatically added to the `Administrator` role.
-* Generalized ASM functionality to other formats, and user-defined templates.
-Now called "Additional List".
+* Include additional (secondary) meeting list.
+This can be used to provide a seperate list of special interest or foreign language meetings, or to list meetings that for some reason are not included in the main list.
+This is a generalized version of Bread 1's "ASM" functionality, which was used to list area service meetings.
 * Italian, German and Farsi support.
 * New layout options
   - Full-Page Layout now full functional